-As a public authority, Customs and Border Control is committed to openness, transparency and serving the public interest in compliance with the Freedom of Information Law, 2007.
+As a public authority, Customs and Border Control is committed to openness, transparency and serving the public interest in compliance with the Freedom of Information Act, (2021 Revision).

-The Freedom of Information (FOI) Law was passed on 19th October 2007 and comes into effect in January 2009.
+The Freedom of Information (FOI) Act was passed on 19th October 2007 and cams into effect in January 2009.
 It gives the public a right of access to all types of records held by public authorities, but also sets out some exemptions from that right.